acrlabs/simkube/docs/dev/contributing.md

-    /sk-core   - Rust code for shared/"core" functionality /sk-ctrl   - Rust code for the `sk-ctrl` Kubernetes controller /sk-driver - Rust code for the `sk-driver` Simulation runner /sk-store  - Rust code for the tracer object store /sk-tracer - Rust code for the `sk-tracer` Kubernetes object /testutils - helper functions for tests
+    /sk-core   - Rust code for shared/"core" functionality /sk-ctrl   - Rust code for the `sk-ctrl` Kubernetes controller /sk-driver - Rust code for the `sk-driver` Simulation runner /sk-tracer - Rust code for the `sk-tracer` Kubernetes object /testutils - helper functions for tests
 ```